History of Belfast: Protestant ascendency, militias, merchants, and industrialisation

 Protestants in Ulster who endorsed Enfranchisement soon found that they knew next to nothing about their Catholic neighbours.
 Wolfe Tone noted in his diary that many Protestants were "ignorant" of the lifestyle of Catholics.
 This led to the organising of the Harp gathering in Belfast in 1792 where Gaelic poetry, art, music and language were celebrated.
 In May 1795, after being implicated in treasonous activity, Wolfe Tone and his family were in Belfast awaiting a ship that would take them into exile.
 Tone was invited to many dinner parties and excursions by local society.
 One such outing was a hike up the Cave Hill overlooking the town of Belfast and surrounding areas.
 It was atop the cliff that Tone and his compatriots vowed that they would not rest until Ireland was free from the "British yoke".
 Tone's Belfast Presbyterian supporters raised funds to buy his family a small tobacco farm in New Jersey.

-In 1796 France launched an armada carrying over 45,000 men to Ireland, only to be prevented from landing by bad weather.
+In 1796, with Tone aboard, France launched an armada carrying over 15,000 men to Ireland, only to be prevented from landing by bad weather.
 The United Irishmen and Catholic Defenders were sensationalised by the attempted French invasion and their recruitment doubled in Ulster in 1797.
 The British government, fearing insurrection, moved to disarm the people, beginning with Ulster.
 Lieutenant Gerard Lake wrote in his journal that "...nothing but terror will keep them [Ulster] in order.
 It is plain that every act of sedition originates in this town [Belfast]."
 In March 1797, Lake proclaimed martial law and ordered the citizenry to surrender their arms.
 Weapon searches began in Belfast and Carrickfergus, with more than 5,000 arms seized in the first ten days.
 Due to spies infiltrating nearly every level of the United Irishmen, Lake was able to capture the organisation's leadership, who were transported to Dublin from Belfast.
 Now a general, Lake would go on to devastate the United Irishmen's ranks while, at the same time, doing nothing to disarm loyalist Orange Men.
 In 1798, General Sir Ralph Abercromby was appointed commander-in-chief in Ireland.
 Abercromby toured Ireland and realised quickly that Lake's forces were out of control and that their brutal tactics were pushing more and more of the populace into rebellion.
 Abercromby formally censured the Irish army, which outraged leading members of the Irish Government, who responded by forcing Abercromby to resign and Lake to take his place.
 As a result of Lake's harsh methods, the population rose up in revolt culminating in the Irish Rebellion of 1798.
 On 17 July 1798, United Irishmen revolutionary leader Henry Joy McCracken was tried on Ann Street.
 When the Crown Prosecutor offered him his life in exchange for the names of the other rebel leaders, McCraken refused.
 He was then led to Market House at High Street and Corn Market, where he was hanged.